 Most nationals banks (NCAs) are considering a transition period where 3DS v1 will be considered as a valid strong customer authentication method to avoid disruption of the payment chain for the next six months or so.
 This is you currently support 3DS v1, this will be sufficient to comply with PSD2/ SCA during the period.

 The aim of 3DS v2 is to eliminate fraud by providing more context around every card transaction.
 It will improve authorization rates in a frictionless way for the customer, ultimately leading to greater conversion rates and shifting liability to the issuing bank.

 However, 3DS v2 implementation will be an iterative process (v2.1, v2.2, etc.).
 Such a huge shift in the way merchants collect and share data will not happen overnight.
 There will be a period of adjustment, and you can take some comfort in the fact that many merchants like you will be going through the same thing.
 What 3DS v2 asks of merchants will change as the practical realities of the new standard become clearer.
-I think the specific rules around the format, and quality of data required, will change over time.
+The specific rules around the format, and quality of data required, will probably change over time.

 But there’s no need to worry.
 At Ingenico there is a wealth of expertise and support we can offer to help you make the transition to 3DS v2 as smooth as possible.
-You don’t have to do it alone, so please get in touch if there is anything we can do to help or find out more on our developer portal or read our report on ‘How to make the most of 3DS v2’.
+You don’t have to do it alone, so please get in touch if there is anything we can do to help or find out more on our developer portal or read our report on ‘Prepare to succeed with 3D-Secure’.